Stories were recently posted about Billy Roberts who was homeless in South Shields during the ‘70s and ‘80s. (Billy’s Story Dec.13th 2019).

 Frequent rehearsals culminated with a gig at Bolingbroke Hall in Shields.
 Wavis had written some good songs which were put to a non-musical backing and performed in front of a more than expected turn out, who had each paid a nominal sum for a ticket but could only gain entry if it was presented with a slice of bread as this was a charity gig for the ducks of South Marine Park.

-It is now circa 1977 and as I am working, earning and drinking, Arthur tags along buying a round every 3rd or 4th time.
+It is now circa 1977 and as I am working, earning and drinking, Arthur tags along buying a round every third or fourth time.
 He tells me again of his prowess singing in some of the bars of Shields and he took me on my first visit to the Turks Head on the Lawe Top.

 A couple of years later Wavis had entered the music business and mentioned more than once about his fatha who was able to destroy any standards and classics.
 A stage name was sought and as Adam Ant was prominent Arthur settled on Teddy Anteater.

 He sang along to a recorded tape, songs he knew wearing headphones.
 The guitar was left-handed turned upside down, a Jimi Hendrix of the antimatter world.

 He got a couple of gigs supporting local band The Letters and then got the opportunity to hit the big time.

 Wavis had contacts with a label called Anti Pop and one of their acts was Arthur 2 Stroke & The Chart Commandos.
 They became aware of him and had heard some of the Teddy Anteater that Wavis had played them.

 I arranged an introduction and accepted title of road manager.
 His next gig was to be with them at Newcastle University.
 Their manager, Andy Inman visited me at work, and I got the necessary details.